kwkou/815/articles/cdn/cdn-enus-api-create-endpoint.md

 | content-type | Must be entered. application/json |

 ### <a name="-body"></a>Request body
-To create a CDN node, you must specify the following parameters.
+To create a CDN endpoint, you must specify the following parameters.
 An example JSON file is provided below:

     {
       "CustomDomain": "www.example.com",